suidouble/suidouble-zklogin/README.md

 zkLogin implementation as wrapper following Sui KeyPair methods signature

 very alpha for now.
 Only `signAndExecuteTransactionBlock` is supported.
-Please start and wait for a release.
+Documentation is todo.
+Please star and wait for a release.

 ### sample usage